Can't connect to the network via TCP directly?, try this guide.

 You can open the

-~\Storj\storagenode in our example, or the default location for your OS, as we discussed above) with a text editor, such as Notepad++ (Windows), Plain text editor (MacOS), nano (for Linux), or any preferable plain text editor.
+config.yaml file in the configuration folder with a text editor, such as Notepad++ (Windows), Plain text editor (MacOS), nano (for Linux), or any preferable plain text editor.

 Default configuration file containing the settings for one specific node: